CHICAGO EMOTIONAL DISTRESS LAWYERS

 Who is At Fault?

-Proving fault in an emotional distress claim can be difficult especially if the victim already suffers from mental health issues.
+Proving fault in an emotional distress claim can be difficult, especially if the victim already suffers from mental health issues.
 These pre-existing issues could be greatly exacerbated by something like a medical malpractice or car accident case.
 Therefore, it can be difficult to figure out who is to blame for specific mental health disorders or symptoms.

-Generally though, if your emotional distress symptoms began immediately following a traumatic car crash caused by a drunk driver, for example, you could place full blame on that drunk driver.
+Generally, though, if your emotional distress symptoms began immediately following a traumatic car crash caused by a drunk driver, for example, you could place full blame on that drunk driver.

 Expert Witnesses

 Getting statements from professionals who have provided mental health or medical treatment is a crucial piece of emotional distress evidence.
-These professionals could certainly provide insight on symptom duration and severity.
+These professionals could certainly provide insight into symptom duration and severity.
 Additionally, they could provide proof of psychiatric drugs, hospitalizations, treatments, etc.

 Emotional Distress Damages